Documentation Index

 TargetSearches allow you to prefilter the packages that your filter will search.

-You can easily create your own, they have standard include
+You can easily create your own, they have standard include and exclude

 methods that are super intuitive to use.